Homological stability for topological chiral homology of completions: Introduction

 \subsection{Homological stability}

 Homological stability is the phenomenon that for many naturally defined sequences of spaces $X_k$, there are maps $t : X_k \to X_{k+1}$ which induce isomorphisms in homology in a range tending to infinity as $k$ tends to infinity.
-Classical examples of spaces exhibiting homological stability include symmetric powers $Sym_k(M)=M^k/\mathfrak S_k$ \cite{Srod} and configuration spaces $C_k(M)$, as long as $M$ is a connected manifold which is the interior of a manifold with non-empty boundary (we call this condition admitting a boundary).
-Interpolating between these two examples are the bounded symmetric powers $Sym^{\leq c}_k(M) \subset Sym_k(M)$ which consist of all configurations where at most $c$ points can coincide.
-More recently, Yamaguchi in \cite{Y} proved homological stability for the spaces $Sym^{\leq c}_k(M)$ when $M$ is a punctured orientable surface.
-In these three examples the maps which induce the isomorphisms in homology through a range between the $k$th and $(k+1)$th space are the so-called ``bringing a particle in from infinity'' maps or stabilization maps of \cite{Mc1} (see Definition \ref{defstabilizationmap}).
+Classical examples of spaces exhibiting homological stability include symmetric powers $\mr{Sym}_k(M)=M^k/\mathfrak S_k$ \cite{Srod} and configuration spaces $C_k(M)$, as long as $M$ is a connected manifold which is the interior of a manifold with non-empty boundary (we call this condition \emph{admitting a boundary}).
+Interpolating between these two examples are the bounded symmetric powers $\mr{Sym}^{\leq c}_k(M) \subset \mr{Sym}_k(M)$ which consist of all configurations where at most $c$ points can coincide.
+More recently, Yamaguchi in \cite{Y} proved homological stability for the spaces $\mr{Sym}^{\leq c}_k(M)$ when $M$ is a punctured orientable surface.
+In these three examples the maps which induce the isomorphisms are so-called stabilization maps, ``bringing a particle in from infinity'' (see Definition \ref{defstabilizationmap}).

-As mentioned in the previous subsection, all three of these examples -- the symmetric powers $Sym_k(M)$, configuration spaces $C_k(M)$ and bounded symmetric powers $Sym_k^{\leq c}(M)$ are examples of topological chiral homology.
-Furthermore, the latter two are naturally completions of partial framed $E_n$-algebras.
-All of these framed $E_n$-algebras are known to have the property that their topological chiral homology have homological stability, at least for the large class of manifolds.
+As mentioned in the previous subsection, all three of these examples -- the symmetric powers $\mr{Sym}_k(M)$, configuration spaces $C_k(M)$ and bounded symmetric powers $\mr{Sym}_k^{\leq c}(M)$ are examples of topological chiral homology.
+Furthermore, the latter two are naturally the topological chiral homology of completions of partial framed $E_n$-algebras.
+The first two of these framed $E_n$-algebras were previously known to have the property that their topological chiral homology has homological stability, at least for the class of connected manifolds admitting boundary.